Variadic Attributes

 • Pros: Simple and explicit.

-• Cons: Verbose and ambiguous for single-instance annotations.
+• Cons: Verbose and ambiguous for single-instance attributes.

 Why @Variadic Was Chosen: